JourneyCodesAyush/CPP-CLOC/PHILOSOPHY.md

   XML comments inside CDATA blocks are counted as comments, not code.

 > These are **intentional behaviors** to preserve cloc’s counting philosophy.
 Issues arising from these cases may be **closed as “by design”**.
 CPP-CLOC prioritizes **single-pass simplicity and cloc compatibility** over perfect parsing.

+> [!IMPORTANT]
+> cpp-cloc intentionally does not distinguish comment markers inside strings, docstrings, or other language constructs, because doing so would require partial parsing and violate its strictly text-based analysis model.

 ---